-If not, then as with the Lulzbot printers, head along to the manufacturer’s website and you may find that there’s a custom version of the Cura software ready to download.
+If not, head along to the manufacturer’s website and you may find that there’s a custom version of the Cura software (or a Cura profile) ready to download.
 If not, then select Custom and Add Printer.

 You’ll now be shown the Add Printer screen and here you’ll need to know a bit about your printer.
 Again, details should be found on the manufacturer’s website.
 If you built the printer yourself, then you should know these details off by heart!

-Just enter the settings for your 3D printer in the Cura settings and click Finish.
+Just enter the settings for your 3D printer in the Cura Machine settings window.

 Once you have setup Cura for your printer, it’s time to import a model into the Cura software.